YuriAtanasov/metallb/website/content/_index.md

 ## Why?

-Kubernetes does not offer an implementation of network load-balancers ([Services of type LoadBalancer](https://kubernetes.io/docs/tasks/access-application-cluster/create-external-load-balancer/)) for bare metal clusters.
-The implementations of Network LB that Kubernetes does ship with are all glue code that calls out to various IaaS platforms (GCP, AWS, Azure...).
+Kubernetes does not offer an implementation of network load balancers ([Services of type LoadBalancer](https://kubernetes.io/docs/tasks/access-application-cluster/create-external-load-balancer/)) for bare-metal clusters.
+The implementations of network load balancers that Kubernetes does ship with are all glue code that calls out to various IaaS platforms (GCP, AWS, Azure...).
 If you're not running on a supported IaaS platform (GCP, AWS, Azure...), LoadBalancers will remain in the "pending" state indefinitely when created.

-Bare metal cluster operators are left with two lesser tools to bring user traffic into their clusters, "NodePort" and "externalIPs" services.
-Both of these options have significant downsides for production use, which makes bare metal clusters second class citizens in the Kubernetes ecosystem.
+Bare-metal cluster operators are left with two lesser tools to bring user traffic into their clusters, "NodePort" and "externalIPs" services.
+Both of these options have significant downsides for production use, which makes bare-metal clusters second-class citizens in the Kubernetes ecosystem.

-MetalLB aims to redress this imbalance by offering a Network LB implementation that integrates with standard network equipment, so that external services on bare metal clusters also "just work" as much as possible.
+MetalLB aims to redress this imbalance by offering a network load balancer implementation that integrates with standard network equipment, so that external services on bare-metal clusters also "just work" as much as possible.

 ## Requirements